SoTrxII/Pandora/README.md

 # Pandora: Discord recorder

 Pandora is a multi-track Discord voice recorder written in Typescript.
-This project should actually be considered as a kind-of a fork of
-[Yahweasel's Craig](https://github.com/Yahweasel/craig) as the recording process is itself pretty much the same, and the "cooking" process is just a straight copy.
-Initially, I just needed to add some workflow changes to Pandora, but plain Javascript wasn't that easy to work with, and I ended up refactoring the whole thing, cherry picking the functionalities I wanted.
+This project should actually be considered as kind-of a fork of [Yahweasel's Craig](https://github.com/Yahweasel/craig), as the recording process is pretty much the same, and the "cooking" process is just a straight copy.
+Initially, I just needed to add some workflow changes to Craig, but plain Javascript wasn't that convenient to work with, and I ended up refactoring the whole thing, cherry picking the functionalities I wanted.

 Pandora can be regarded as a simplified version of Craig, intended to be used to record a single voice channel at a time.